Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 #### Lazy Load

-If no custom queries are defined, the "lazy load" approach is used and no data is loaded into the JVM heap upon restart.
+If no custom queries are defined, the **lazy load** approach is used and no data is loaded into the JVM heap upon restart.
 MemoryXtend saves only the indexes in RAM, and the rest of the objects are stored on disk.
 As read throughput increases from clients, most of the data eventually loads into the data grid RAM tier.
 This is a preferred approach when the volume of data persisted on flash memory exceeds what can fit into memory.

-#### Blob Store Cache Metrics
+### Blobstore Cache Metrics

-The concept of cache <i>hit</i> and cache <i>miss</i> is paramount for cache analysis.
+The concept of cache *hit* and cache *miss* is very important for cache analysis.
 A hit occurs when querying data that is stored in the cache.
-A miss occurs when querying data that is stored in disk.
+A miss occurs when querying data that is stored on disk.

-Custom caching distinguishes between "hot" data (fits the custom queries) and "cold" data.
-Hot data is stored in cache and disk, cold data is stored only in disk.
+Custom caching distinguishes between hot data (that fits the custom queries) and cold data.
+Hot data is stored in cache and on disk, while cold data is stored only on disk.

 Ideally, all hot data would be found in cache.
-By definition, the cache size is limited, and very likely will not store all hot data.
-This means that data can be in three states:
+However, the cache size is limited, and likely isn't able to store all the hot data.
+This means that data can exist in one of three states:

-- Hot data <b>and</b> found in cache.
-Querying this data will result in a <b><i>cache hit</i></b>.
+- Hot data **and** found in cache.
+Querying this data will result in a **_cache hit_**.
-- Hot data that is <b>not</b> found in cache (because cache is full).
-Querying this data will result in a <b><i>hot data cache miss</i></b>
+- Hot data **not** found in cache (because cache is full).
+Querying this data will result in a **_hot data cache miss_**.
 - Cold data that is stored only in disk.
-Querying this data will result in a <b><i>cold data cache miss</i></b>
+Querying this data will result in a **_cold data cache miss_**.

 Total cache misses = hot data cache misses + cold data cache misses.

-By modifying the custom queries, the cache efficiency - maximizing hits, minimizing misses - can be improved.
-To keep track of the cache efficiency, key metrics are measured and stored , including hits, total misses and hot data misses.
+By modifying the custom queries, the cache efficiency (maximizing hits and minimizing misses) can be improved.
+To keep track of the cache efficiency, key metrics are measured and stored, including hits, total misses, and hot data misses.
-On how to use XAP metrics, follow this link (put here link to metrics section)
+For information about XAP metrics and how to use them, refer to the [Metrics](./metrics-overview.html) section of this guide.

 # Off-Heap Memory Usage